From Ohio History Central

 This is an overhead view of Fort Hamilton as it appeared in 1792.

 Arthur St. Clair, a general in the United States Army, ordered the construction of Fort Hamilton in September 1791.
-The fort was the first of many built north from Cincinnati in Native American territory.
+The fort was the first of many built north from Cincinnati in American Indian territory.
 Fort Hamilton served as a supply depot for American expeditions against natives living along the Great Miami River, the Auglaize River, and the Maumee River during the early 1790s.

 Fort Hamilton consisted of a four-sided, square stockade.
 Each wall was approximately fifty yards in length.
 There were four diamond-shaped projections called bastions sticking out from the stockade's walls.
 St. Clair provided a detailed description of the Fort Hamilton's construction in his Narrative of the Campaign Against the Indians: